 People make mistakes.
 These words echo in the minds of those who understand it most.
-What do you do when a mistake takes over every emotion in your body?
+But, what do you do when a mistake takes over every emotion in your body?
 What do you do when you feel far away from yourself?

-For starters, you need to take the time to feel some type of way & not push yourself to do anything.
+For starters, you need to take the time to feel some type of way (for lack of a better description) and not push yourself to do anything.

 What do I mean by that?
 Take time to reflect on the feelings brewing inside.
 Accept your emotions as a step towards working through them.

-When the time has passed for reflection, pick yourself up & take action.
+When the time has passed for reflection, pick yourself up and take action.
 This is when you can begin to move in a direction envisioned for yourself.